VEuPathDB/StaticContent/_collection_resources_tools/06_transcriptomic-resources.md

       <img style="width: 40em; margin-top: .5em; margin-left: 4em;" src="{{ "/assets/images/resources_tools/Transcript-JBrowse-2.png" | absolute_url }}" alt="Searches"/><br/><br/>
   </div>
   <div>
     <div>Searches that query individual <a href="/a/app/search/transcript/GenesByRNASeqEvidence"><b>RNA Seq</b></a> or <a href="/a/app/search/transcript/GenesByMicroarrayEvidence"><b>Microarray</b></a> data sets and return a list of genes based on sample characteristics such as life cycle stage or treatment.
 Associated gene data can be added to the search result via the Add Columns tool.
-We offer six query types including:
+We offer several query types including:
        <div style="margin-left: 3em;">
        <ul>
          <li>differential expression (Fischer's exact test),</li>